Phnom Penh Guide

 3 October 23: Phnom Penh has a selection of UK/Western food products in supermarkets and some smaller shops as well.
 But for those who need a regular dose of Heinz Beans, Branston Pickle, Marmite, Vegemite, Cornflakes, Frosties, Oxo’s, Bisto, English cookies and confectionary or other “home country” products, your prayers may be answered, with a visit to the shops, but which ones?

-On our shopping page: https://fuzzykensblog.com/phnom-penh-shopping/ we have identified various shops that usually have some of your western favourites.
+On our shopping page: https://fuzzykensblog.com/phnom-penh-shopping/ we have identified various shops that usually have some of your Western favorites.
 You may, for example, get your Marmite in one particular shop, then have to visit another for your Frosties.
-Of course, stock comes and goes, often with little known about replenishment, so when you find your Mars Bars, purchasing more than one, might be wise !
+Of course, stock comes and goes, often with little known about replenishment, so when you find your Mars Bars, purchasing more than one, might be wise!

 XXX